Jacoli1023/MIT-missing-semester-exercises/Lecture2/Lecture2.md

     find . -type f -exec stat -c '%Y :%y %n' {} \; | sort -nr | cut -d: -f2- | head
     ```

-    If you want to supply a certain directory to search from rather than the present working directory, replace the '.' after find with the directory you wish to search from.
+    If you want to supply a certain directory to search from rather than searching the present working directory, replace the '.' after `find` with the directory you wish to search from.